google/WebFundamentals/src/content/en/updates/2018/09/inside-browser-part3.md

 ## Layout

-Now the renderer process knows the structure of a document and styles for eac nodes, but that is not enough to render a page.
+Now the renderer process knows the structure of a document and styles for each nodes, but that is not enough to render a page.
 Imagine you are trying to describe a painting to your friend over a phone.
 "There is a big red circle and a small blue square" is not enough information for your friend to know what exactly the painting would look like.